AnnMarieW/HelloDash/CONTRIBUTING.md

        height:100px;
     }

-Or add them in a card using:
+The the images in the app gallery use a card like this:

 ```python
         dbc.CardImg(